The Lyapunov exponent of holomorphic maps: Unicritical polynomials

 \begin{proof} If the critical point $0$ is not in the Julia set, then $0$ is attracted by either an attracting cycle or a parabolic cycle, and it is well known that the Julia set has measure zero.
 In the following, we assume that $0\in J(f)$.
-We need the following fact which is a particular case of~\cite{P}, Lemma 1.